forestgeo/tutorials/README.md

 This tutorial is for those with a GitHub account, that have already installed Git (Git is the engine of GitHub), R and RStudio; these people configured it all but haven't fully incorporated these tools into their workflow.

-Contents: These are good guide for what contents we may cover:

-- http://r-pkgs.had.co.nz/git.html.
-- http://happygitwithr.com/
+If you haven't yet installed Git and configured Git, follow this instructions for its __Initial Set Up__: https://github.com/forestgeo/learn/issues/31.

-## Issues
+## Contents

-Approach: assume everybody has installed git bash.
-For those who didn't install it, do that quickly following r-pkgs:

 - Open a new repo on GitHub, then clone it into a project on RStudio.
 - Clone a repo from GitHub (__gh2__), then clone it into a project on RStudio.
 - Clone a repo from GitHub, then a project on RStudio.

+If you get lost, don't worry.
+You can catch up later by asking me or reading:

+- http://r-pkgs.had.co.nz/git.html.
+- http://happygitwithr.com/

+## Resources

+Watch webinars listed on `articles/Learning_road_map.docx`